-- General support – you’ll be the first point of contact for our visitors – welcoming people on reception, processing telephone enquiries, as well as helping with the day-to-day running of the centre, setting-up rooms and making sure everything runs smoothly.
+- General Assistant – you’ll be the first point of contact for our visitors – welcoming people on reception, processing telephone enquiries, as well as helping with the day-to-day running of the centre, setting-up rooms and making sure everything runs smoothly.

 If you have other skills or interests that aren’t mentioned above that you feel we could use, then we would love to hear from you, so please do get in touch.

 Here’s what some of our volunteers have to say about SafeWise.

 Melissa joined the volunteering team when SafeWise was starting out.
 “I brought my children to a SafeWise open day when my other half was a watch manager for the fire service and thought wow, what a place!
 “I knew I wanted to get involved and it suits me down to ground as I enjoy working with people and it comes naturally to me as a people person.
 “I was pregnant whilst volunteering at one stage and have learnt over the years as my children have grown.
 I work with, and get on well with all age groups and types, especially now leading tours for special educational needs groups.
 “Being a volunteer doesn’t suit everyone.
 You have to really like working with people, be flexible and help other volunteers out, and I’ve built up friendships over the years.”

 Karen has been helping at SafeWise in Weymouth when it first opened as part of the new Fire Station complex.
 “I first started when SafeWise opened when I retired after seeing an advert in the paper and thought I would go for it, so that’s around seven or eight years ago now.
 “The best bit is working with a nice bunch of people.
 I like the guys I volunteer with, and get to know the people who come in when I meet and greet on reception.”